-To be sure we understand the importance of investigating institutional effects; indeed, literature on electoral laws has uncovered regularities of consequence, as has scholarship on selection systems.
-So, for example, we now know that particular types of electoral and selection institutions are more likely than others to induce sophisticated behavior on the part of actors.
-In the case of electoral rules, as Boix (1999, 609) writes, "the higher the entry barrier (or threshold) set by the electoral law, the more extensive strategic (or, more precisely, sophisticated) behavior will be" among voters and elites.
-In the case of judicial selection and retention institutions, the greater the accountability established in the institution, the higher the opportunity costs for judges to act sincerely, and, thus, the more extensive strategic behavior will be (see, generally, Brace and Hall 1997; Bright and Kennan 1995; Croly 1995; Gryski, Main, and Dixon 1986; Hall 1984a; Levin 1977; Pinello 1995; Stevens 1995; Tabarrok and Helland 1999).5 position before she or he must stand for reappointment) 4.8 times.
-Only 6 states made no changes either in retention or terms.
+Certainly we understand the importance of investigating institutional effects; at the very least, the large body of literature on selection systems has uncovered regularities of some note.
+For example, we now know that particular types of institutions are more likely than others to induce sophisticated behavior on the part of actors-such that the greater the accountability established in the institution, the higher the opportunity costs for judges to act sincerely, and, thus, the more extensive sophisticated behavior will be (see, generally, Brace and Hall 1993; Brace and Hall 1997; Bright and Kennan 1995; Croly 1995; Gryski, Main, and Dixon 1986; Hall 1984a; Levin 1977; Pinello 1995; Stevens 1995; Tabarrok and Helland 1999).